 Purpose: To take a course to certify as an English as a second language teacher

-Renfro, a 23-year-old Californian, turned to crowdfunding to meet his educational needs.
-By aiming his pitch at friends and family rather than strangers, he quickly raised more than $4,500 through a campaign at FundAnything.com.
+When he was 23, Renfro turned to crowdfunding to meet his educational needs.
+By aiming his pitch at friends and family rather than strangers, he quickly raised more than $4,500 through a campaign at FundAnything.com (no longer in service).
 He graduated from California Polytechnic State University and moved to Vietnam to teach.

 Renfro learned three lessons about running a successful crowdfunding effort: